GordonGustafson/llm-inference/README.md

 ```

-Third Party Implementation: Efficient Attention - 13.2 seconds
+Third Party Implementation: Efficient Attention - 14.3 seconds
 --------------------------------------------------------------

-A professional implementation achieves an even better runtime, indicating that there is still more room for further optimization!
+Our custom cuda implementation ties the performance of the Efficient Attention implementation shipped by PyTorch!

+Unfortunately the Flash Attention built into PyTorch doesn't ship a kernel that works on Turing GPUs, so it's not easy to compare performance against the official Flash Attention implementation.

 Visual Comparison